Cires Lapins - Prunus avium 'Lapins' - coroana formata

 Add To Wishlist

-Prunus avium 'Lapins' is a sweet cherry variety developed in Canada, at the Summerland Research Station in British Columbia, introduced in 1983.
-It is a hybrid resulting from the crossing of the 'Van' and 'Stella' varieties, being renowned for its quality fruit, self-pollination and good resistance to various conditions.
+Prunus avium 'Lapins' is a sweet cherry variety developed in Canada, at the Summerland research station in British Columbia, introduced in 1983.
+It is a hybrid resulting from the crossing of the 'Van' and 'Stella' varieties, known for its high-quality fruit, self-pollination, and good resistance to various conditions.

 Physical characteristics

-• Shape and size: Medium-vigorous tree, with a rounded and well-branched crown, reaching 4-6 meters in height at maturity, slightly more compact than other cherry varieties.
+• Shape and size: A medium-vigour tree with a rounded and well-branched crown, reaching 4-6 meters in height at maturity, slightly more compact than other cherry varieties.

 • Leaves: Oval, dark green, glossy leaves with slightly serrated edges, typical of the Prunus avium species.

-• Flora: It blooms in spring (April-May), with white, simple flowers, grouped in clusters, which are attractive to bees, although it does not depend on external pollinators.
+• Flowers: Blooms in spring (April-May), with simple white flowers grouped in clusters, attractive to bees, although it does not depend on external pollinators.

-• Fruit: The cherries are large (8-12 g), round, with a bright dark red skin.
-The pulp is firm, juicy, deep red in color, with a crispy texture.
+• Fruit: The cherries are large (8-12 g), round, with a shiny dark red skin.
+The flesh is firm, juicy, deep red in color, with a crisp texture.

 Growing conditions

 • Soil: Prefers fertile, well-drained soils with a pH between 6.0 and 7.0.
-Tolerates lighter soils, but does not tolerate excess moisture.
+Tolerates lighter soils but does not withstand excess moisture.

 • Light: Requires full sun for optimal fruiting.

-• Watering and fertilization: It needs moderate watering, especially in the first years and during dry periods, and annual fertilization with a balanced fertilizer (NPK).
+• Watering and fertilizing: Needs moderate watering, especially in the first years and during dry periods, and annual fertilization with a balanced fertilizer (NPK).

 Resistance and sensitivities

-• Resistance: It is resistant to low temperatures and has a good tolerance to fruit cracking caused by rain, compared to other varieties.
-It also has decent resistance to moniliosis.
+• Resistance: Resistant to low temperatures and has good tolerance to fruit cracking caused by rain, compared to other varieties.
+Also shows decent resistance to brown rot.

-• Susceptibilities: It can be affected by diseases such as fire blight or pests such as aphids and cherry worms, although it is considered more robust than average.
+• Sensitivities: Can be affected by diseases such as fire blight or pests like aphids and cherry worms, although it is considered more robust than average.

 • Taste: 'Lapins' cherries are sweet, with a rich and balanced flavor, slightly less tart than 'Van', making them ideal for fresh consumption.
-The fruits are of superior quality.
+The fruit is of superior quality.

-• Commercial value: Yes, 'Lapins' has excellent commercial value due to its taste, fruit size, attractive appearance and the fact that it is self-pollinating, reducing the need for other trees in the plantation.
-It is popular in international markets.
+• Commercial value: Yes, 'Lapins' has excellent commercial value due to its taste, fruit size, attractive appearance, and the fact that it is self-pollinating, reducing the need for other trees in the orchard.
+It is popular on international markets.

 Use and care

 • Use: Perfect for fresh consumption, but also for processing (jams, compotes, cakes).
-The tree is decorative during flowering, making it suitable for small gardens.
+The tree is decorative during flowering, making it suitable for small gardens as well.

 • Care: Requires annual pruning (late winter or early spring) to maintain shape and stimulate production.
 Being self-pollinating, it does not require another variety nearby, making it ideal for limited spaces.

-• Propagation: It is done by grafting onto compatible rootstocks, such as wild Prunus avium or Gisela (for dwarf variants).
+• Propagation: Done by grafting onto compatible rootstocks, such as wild Prunus avium or Gisela (for dwarf variants).

 Production and lifespan